top of page

 “So, I’m told the guy tried to shoot the cops up ahead there,” he says,

-“Then he took off up the street…” He hugs his wheel,
+“Then he took off up the street…” He hugs his wheel, craning his

-He looks up like he’s sailing in the sunshine.
+and looks up like he’s sailing in the sunshine.

 “Looks like I’ll be here all night, waiting out this moron.”

-He points to 82nd.
+corner there—” He points down 82nd.

 That’s just a few hundred feet around the corner from where I'd